Toronto International Festival of Authors: ALOUD: a Celebration for Young Readers

 ALOUD: a Celebration for Young Readers was also introduced in 2005, featuring some of the world’s leading authors for young people.
 In 2010, ALOUD was incorporated as part of the Forest of Reading Festival of Trees.

 In May 2007, TIFA hosted the first annual Forest of Reading Festival of Trees on the 10-acre Harbourfront Centre site.
 Now Canada’s largest children’s literary event, attracting 8,000 audience members annually, this action-packed festival celebrates the shared experience of reading through award ceremonies, workshops and activities.
 The Festival of Trees is presented with the Ontario Library Association.

 Harbourfront Festival Prize

-Established in 1984, the Harbourfront Festival Prize ($10,000 CDN) is presented annually in recognition of an author's contribution to Canadian letters – based on the merits of their own published work and/or the time they have invested in nurturing the next generation of literary talent.
+Established in 1984, the Harbourfront Festival Prize ($10,000 CDN) was presented annually in recognition of an author's contribution to Canadian letters.
+It is based on the merits of their own published work and/or the time they have invested in nurturing the next generation of literary talent.